sjscott84/react-intro/README.md

 ### Calling methods on the class

-Our render method is getting a bit long and unruly: let's refactor it a bit.
+Our functional component is getting a bit long and unruly: let's refactor it a bit.
 We're going to change the current code:

 ```